twse/bobsgame-fonts/Pixel Sans.md

 * F4E9 – Capital J without serif (Textbook only), used in *Pokémon Black & White* and its sequel
 * F5CC – Oblique Hyphen
 * F638 – Slashed zero (Fixedsys Excelsior)
-* F664-F669 – Symbols from *Zone of the Enders: The Fist of Mars*
+* F664-F669 – Symbols from *Zone of the Enders: The Fist of Mars*.
+The glyphs from the font in the game horizontally flips two rows.
 * F6C3, F6D4-F6D8, F6DC-F6DD, F730-F739, F74A, F76A – Adobe PUA
 * F700, F70F – Microsoft PUA (Thai)
 * F704-F709, F70B-F70C, F715-F71C – Metrics symbols from URW Palladio HOT